 Bachelor of Technology (BT)

-The Bachelor of Technology Degree in Therapeutic Horsemanship is designed to provide in-depth study and practice in the foundations of equine-assisted therapy, drawing on the subjects of equine science, education, psychology, sociology, recreation and sport.
+The Bachelor of Technology Degree in Therapeutic Horsemanship is designed to provide in-depth study and practice in the foundations of equine-assisted services, drawing on the subjects of equine science, education, psychology, sociology, recreation, and sport.

 Sample courses include:

 The Therapeutic Horsemanship program is conducted on campus at the SUNY Cobleskill.
 Our Therapeutic Horsemanship Program has stabling for 60 horses, a 100 x 200 indoor arena, and two 100 x 200 outdoor riding rings.
 Students enrolled in Therapeutic Horsemanship have the opportunity to enhance their horsemanship and riding therapy skills through a variety of training courses and participation in the Varsity Hunt Seat and Western IHSA Riding Teams.